Industrial Automation Systems

 Therefore as a robot integrator, we are helping robotics users with the calculation of the value of the robotic investment.
 So, why not check out How much do industrial robots cost?
 So, you can get a look into how robots could be helping industries like yours.

-For milling operations, the robot has a spindle as its end of arm tooling and invariably will have an automatic tool changer to allow exchange from a tool rack for different cutters.
-Also, users require CAM software such as Sprutcam, Robotmaster or Powermill to create the tool paths.
-Then, the robot milling software will generate the tool paths in the offline simulation to check for reach, collisions and singularities.
-The operator will then load the resulting tool paths into the robot.
+For milling operations, the robot has a spindle as its end and an automatic tool changer to allow exchange from a tool rack for different cutters.
+Besides, users may require CAM software such as Sprutcam, Robotmaster or Powermill to create the tool paths.

-One big advantage over traditional CNC milling machines is that you get a large working envelope for a smaller financial outlay.
-Also, when allied with an integrated turntable a six-axis robot can mill in all degrees of freedom allowing the cutting of complex shapes.
+One significant advantage over traditional CNC milling machines is that you get a large working envelope for a smaller financial outlay.
+Also, when allied with an integrated turntable, a six-axis robot can mill in all degrees of freedom, allowing the cutting of complex shapes.

 Robotic welding helps companies gain a competitive advantage over those companies that have not made the transition to welding automation.
-In fact, robot welding is becoming increasingly attractive for job shops.
+Thus, robot welding is becoming increasingly attractive for job shops.

 Welding with a robot provides very high consistency of weld due to the high repeatability of the robot path.
-This brings improvements in quality and reduction in waste without any impact on the overall time to carry out the welding operations.
+As a result, it brings improvements in quality and reduction in waste without any impact on the overall time to carry out the welding operations.
 In conjunction, welders can oversee the productivity of more than one robotic welding cell at a time.